 If talk about Kriya Yoga, it is known as the ancient yoga method.
 Around 1861, Lahiri Mahasaya, a disciple of Mahavatar Babaji, started it again.
 Kriya Yoga is an ancient meditation technique that speeds up your spiritual development process.
 It includes living life as well as additional meditation practices.

 Yogic Kriyas are also known as Shuddhi-Kriya, Saucha, Sauca, Shudhi-Karan, Shat-kriyas, Shat-karma, Shata-Karma.

 In other words, we can say that just as the external organs of the body are cleaned, in the same way, cleaning their internal organs is also very important.
 Ancient yogis found that Kriya Yoga is a means through which it helps to clean and remove unwanted substances stored in the internal organs of the body.

 Several yoga Kriyas have been prescribed, through which human development can be accelerated.
 Kriyas should also be performed after asana and pranayama.
 Although it is considered very difficult to perform Kriyas, kriyas get immediate benefits.

 There are six types of yoga kriyas That can understand by preparing the body internally.

 We can get divine knowledge through the ancient yoga method “Kriya Yoga”.
 Kriya Yoga has techniques that help in awakening the sleeping consciousness and power of a person.

 In this, the seven chakras of your knowledge, intellect, and body are awakened which accelerates the process of spiritual development.

-It is one of powerful and challenging method which is the best yoga for concentration and self-awakening.
+It is one of the most powerful and challenging methods which is the best yoga for concentration and self-awakening.

 Now, let us discuss the 6 types of kriyas and their benefits: